 - Together with the development team, ensure that Salesforce grants database accurately reflects status of all grants.

 - Successful track record for institutional (grant) fundraising for a nonprofit organization, with three to seven years of experience in grant writing.

 - Demonstrated success and experience in prospecting, writing and securing government grants, including local, state, and federal sources, is highly desired.

 - Ability to effectively collect, analyze, organize, distill and present information.

 - Ability to thrive in a fast-paced environment and prioritize while working to meet multiple deadlines

-- Knowledge of community development, housing, education, and/or other core areas of MEDA’s work a significant plus
+- Knowledge of community development, housing, education, and/or other core areas of MEDA’s work is a significant plus.

-Click on the following link and complete the application including a cover letter and resume.
+Click on the following link and complete the application.